-D8 List any other application requirements specific to transfer applicants: Grade of C- or better in WR 121 and Math 111. foreign language required two years of same language in high school or two years of the same

-D9 List application priority, closing, notification, and candidate reply dates for transfer students.
+- List any other application requirements specific to transfer applicants: Grade of C- or better is required in WR 121 and MTH 111.
+Two years of same foreign language is required from high school or college and - D9 List application priority, closing, notification, and candidate reply dates for transfer students.
 If applications are reviewed on a continuous or rolling basis, place a check mark in the "Rolling admission" column.